 When we got back, bad news awaited.
 The mechanic declared that the bike needed major work, and would most definitely not make it up the mountains to Kalimpong.
 That was actually a bit of a relief, since we had already lost a day at Bhubaneshwar, and I had picked up a nasty cold.
 It turned out Kolkata was experiencing one of its coldest winters in recent times, and my system hadn’t reacted too well.

-We went into a huddle, and quickly decided to eschew Kalimpong in favour of riding the 170 kilometers to the beach town of Mandarmani.
+We went into a huddle, and quickly decided to eschew Kalimpong in favour of doing a short bike trip from Kolkata to the beach town of Mandarmani, about 170 kilometers away.
 This would also give us a day to relax at the beach before we headed back for Rider Mania.

 Day 5: Kolkata to Mandarmani